LSU Gold

 West Texas A&M (2012)

-In 2019, Furness guided sophomore goalkeeper Gabi McDonald to a career year that helped the Rams secure their best record in program history.
+While at Colorado State, Furness guided sophomore goalkeeper Gabi McDonald to a career year that helped the Rams secure their best record in program history.
 McDonald made 108 saves on the season to go along with a save percentage of .879 to rank No. 10 in the NCAA in that category.
 The Rams finished the season with a goals averaged against number of .715 which rated as the 25th best in the nation.
 McDonald had nine shutouts on the season and became the first keeper in program history to earn Mountain West First Team honors and be named to the United Soccer Coaches All-Pacific Team.
 McDonald set a total of seven single-season CSU records during the 2019 campaign under the tutelage of Furness.

 Furness worked with keeper Hunter Peifer during the 2017 and 2018 seasons and helped her become the program’s all-time shutout leader with 11.
 She was named to the Mountain West All Newcomer team in 2017 becoming the first CSU player to be named to the all-conference squad.